modhd/DA_agroforestry_orchard/README.md

 ## Author and Acknowledge
 Heidi Hoffmann, heidi.hoffmann@stud.uni-goettingen.de

-For the Module "Project Ecosystem ANalysis and Modelling", submission 14th March 2025.
+For the Module "Project Ecosystem Analysis and Modelling", submission 14th March 2025.

 Many Thanks to Cory WHitney (Uni Bonn) for his great support and advise!